-Presenting symptoms can include weight loss and abdominal pain, although patients with proximal or gastro-oesophageal junction tumours may present with dysphagia.
+Stomach cancer presenting symptoms can include weight loss and abdominal pain.
+Patients with proximal or gastro-oesophageal junction tumours may present with dysphagia.

 Upper gastrointestinal endoscopy with biopsy demonstrating carcinoma is required to confirm the diagnosis.
 Staging based on imaging is required.